October 2024

 What you eat impacts your heart health.
 The wrong diet can increase your risk of heart disease.
-A 2017 study published in the Journal of the American Medical Association found that bad diets are linked to 45% of deaths from cardiometabolic diseases heart disease, stroke and type 2 diabetes.
+A study published in the Journal of the American Medical Association found that bad diets are linked to 45% of deaths from cardiometabolic diseases, like heart disease, stroke, and type 2 diabetes.

-Unfortunately, many Americans aren’t making choices that align with the Dietary Guidelines for Americans for healthy eating.
-According to those guidelines, about 75% of adults in the U.S. have a diet that’s low in fruits, vegetables and healthy fats.
+Unfortunately, many Americans aren’t making choices that align with the American Heart Association’s (AHA) dietary guidelines for hearthealthy eating.
 These tips can help you make heart-healthy choices.

 Focus on nutrient-dense foods.

-Nutrient-dense foods are foods that are packed with the nutrients you need to maintain a healthy heart: lean protein, complex carbohydrates and essential vitamins and minerals.
+Nutrient-dense foods are packed with the nutrients you need to maintain a healthy heart: lean protein, complex carbohydrates, and essential vitamins and minerals.

 Choose healthy fats.

 Monounsaturated and polyunsaturated are healthy fats.
-They help lower your bad cholesterol while increasing your good (HDL) cholesterol.
-Monounsaturated fats include olive, canola, peanut, safflower and sesame oils.
-They’re also found in avocados and nut butters.
-Polyunsaturated fats are found in corn and sunflower oils, nuts, seeds and cold-water fish, such as salmon.
+They help lower your “bad” (LDL) cholesterol while increasing your “good” (HDL) cholesterol.
+Monounsaturated fats include olive, canola, peanut, safflower, and sesame oils.
+They’re also found in avocados and nut butter.
+Polyunsaturated fats are found in corn and sunflower oils, nuts, seeds, and cold-water fish, such as salmon.

 Opt for lean proteins.

-Saturated fat increases your body’s bad (LDL) cholesterol.
+Saturated fat increases your body’s “bad” cholesterol.
 Saturated fats are found naturally in meat and dairy products.
-That’s why meat eaters should focus on lean proteins, including fish, low-fat or fat-free dairy products, skinless white meat poultry and pork.
-Vegan options include beans, lentils, tofu and other soy products.
-If you need a red meat fix, the Mayo Clinic recommends eye of round roast and steak, sirloin tip side steak, top or bottom round roast and steak, and top sirloin steak.
+That’s why meat eaters should focus on lean proteins, including fish, low-fat or fat-free dairy products, skinless white meat poultry, and pork.
+Vegan options include beans, lentils, tofu, and other soy products.
+If you need a red meat fix, opt for leaner cuts, like eye of round roast and steak, sirloin tip side steak, top or bottom round roast and steak, and top sirloin steak.

 Eat the rainbow of fresh produce.